How to choose joint supplements?

 Is it freeze dried or traditionally dried using heat?

-While both have their advantages, it is widely acknowledged that freeze drying maintains the bioactive ingredients in their most active form.
+While both have their advantages, it is widely acknowledged that freeze drying maintains the bio active ingredients in their most active form.

 Is the hair removed prior to processing?